The Crossing Tverberg Theorem: Proof of Lemma

-The purely combinatorial proof that we give in the next section for general $d$ is not difficult, but does not provide any geometric intuition.
+The purely combinatorial proof that we give below for all $d$ is not difficult, but does not provide any geometric intuition.
 We therefore start with a simple proof in the plane.

 Consider a set $V$ of $2(d+1)=6$ points in the plane.
 We remark that the statement is invariant under scaling points, and thus we may assume that all points lie on a circle with the center in the origin.
-Due to our general position assumption, no two points from $V$ lie on a line passing through the origin; see Figure~\ref{fig:geomproof} (left).
+Due to general position, no two points from $V$ lie on a line passing through the origin; see Figure~\ref{fig:geomproof} (left).

-Now we mirror each point at the origin and obtain another $6$ points, drawn in white in Figure~\ref{fig:geomproof} (right).
-We observe that in the circular order of points, there must be two consective ones of the same color.
-Indeed, an alternating pattern (black, white, black, white,\ldots) would lead to pairs of mirrored points having the \emph{same} color.
-Let $p,p'$ be two consecutive points of the same color; by going to the mirror points if necessary, we may assume that they are black and hence belong to $V$.
+Now we reflect each point at the origin and obtain another $6$ points, drawn in white in Figure~\ref{fig:geomproof} (right).
+We observe that in the circular order of points, there must be two consecutive ones of the same color.
+Indeed, an alternating pattern (black, white, black, white,\ldots) would lead to pairs of antipodal points having the \emph{same} color.
+Let $p,p'$ be two consecutive points of the same color; by going to the antipodal points if necessary, we may assume that they are black and hence belong to $V$.

-We make two observations (actually, just one). (i) $p$ and $p'$ cannot belong to a triple $F\subset V$ such that $\nula\in\conv(F)$, as otherwise, the third point would get mirrored to a white point between $p$ and $p'$; see Figure~\ref{fig:geomproof2} (left). (ii) For any $q\in V\setminus\{p,p'\}$, the two segments $\conv(\{p,q\})$ and $\conv(\{p',q\})$ have the origin on the same side; see Figure~\ref{fig:geomproof2} (right).
+We make two observations (actually, just one). (i) $p$ and $p'$ cannot belong to a triple $F\subset V$ such that $\nula\in\conv(F)$, as otherwise, the third point would get reflected to a white point between $p$ and $p'$; see Figure~\ref{fig:geomproof2} (left). (ii) For any $q\in V\setminus\{p,p'\}$, the two segments $\conv(\{p,q\})$ and $\conv(\{p',q\})$ have the origin on the same side; see Figure~\ref{fig:geomproof2} (right).

 This implies the following: if $\{F,G\}$ is a partition of $V$ that we count in Lemma~\ref{lemparity}, then (i) $p$ and $p'$ are in different parts, and (ii) swapping $p$ and $p'$ between the parts leads to a different partition $\{F',G'\}$ that we also count.
 In other words, $p$ and $p'$ are ``combinatorially indistinguishable'' with respect to the relevant properties, and the operation of swapping them between parts establishes a matching between the partitions that we want to count.
 Hence, their number is even.